braziljs/eloquente-javascript/03_functions.md

 {{index recursion, "number puzzle example"}}

-Consider this puzzle: by starting from the number 1 and repeatedly either adding 5 or multiplying by 3, an infinite amount of new numbers can be produced.
+Consider this puzzle: by starting from the number 1 and repeatedly either adding 5 or multiplying by 3, an infinite set of numbers can be produced.
 How would you write a function that, given a number, tries to find a sequence of such additions and multiplications that produces that number?